 Dymax light-curable materials typically have a lower thermal limit of -54°C [-65°F] and an upper limit of 150°C [300°F].
-Many Dymax products can withstand temperatures outside of this range for short periods of time, including typical wave solder processes and reflow profiles.
+Many Dymax products can withstand temperatures outside of this range for short periods of time.
 Please contact Dymax Application Engineering for assistance.